-1. Calculate each worker's average indexed monthly earnings (AIME).
-First, the worker's annual covered earnings after 1950 are indexed to reflect the general earnings level in the indexing year-the second calendar year before the year of eligibility (that is, the year a worker becomes disabled, reaches age 62, or dies).
+Calculate each worker's average indexed monthly earnings (AIME).
+First, the worker's annual covered earnings after 1950 are indexed to reflect the general earnings level in the indexing year-the second calendar year before the year of eligibility (that is, the year a worker becomes disabled).
 Earnings in years after the indexing year are not indexed but instead are counted at their actual value.

 The period used to calculate the AIME equals the number of full calendar years elapsing between age 21 and the year of first eligibility.
-The actual years used in the computation are the years of highest earnings after the 5 lowest years of earnings have been excluded.
-The AIME is calculated as the sum of the highest year's earnings, divided by the number of months in the computation period.
+The actual years used in the computation are the years of highest earnings minus dropout years equal to one-fifth of the number of elapsed years rounded to the next lower integer (to a maximum of 5 dropout years).
+However, the number of years of earnings used is at least 2.
+Effective for initial entitlement after June 1980.